pietrodardano/RL_Dog/README.md

 3. Check that your assets (URDF, config) are installed locally, in your IsaacLab folder in isaaclab_assets directory.
 4. I am using Miniconda, be sure to change or use the same environment name.
 5. Launch the simulation (headless or not) with the scripts that you can find at the beginnning of each **main.py**

+## Extra

+**NVIDIA's [Isaac Lab](https://isaac-sim.github.io/IsaacLab/)**: allows for parallel simulation of multiple environments necessary for training our models.
+Refer to the [Orbit](https://isaac-orbit.github.io/) and [Isaac Sim](https://docs.omniverse.nvidia.com/isaacsim/latest/overview.html) pages for more information. <br>

+Please note that IsaacLab contains many OpenAI Gym and Gymnasium features.
+It is common to find attributes, methods and classes related to them. <br>